n8henrie/n8henrie.github.io/_posts/2011-02-17-unheard-in-new-york.md

   </p>

   <p>
     <span style="color: #474747;"><span style="line-height: 21px;"><span style="color: #474747;">Looks like their tweets may a little difficult to decipher at first, but I think this is incredible.
 What an opportunity to get inight into their lives!
 According to the site, unemployment in NYC increased by 1/3 during 2009.
-I haven’t taken the time to verify if this is true or not (Step 1 of my boards is tomorrow), but I thought I’d take a quick minute to post this.
+I haven't taken the time to verify if this is true or not (Step 1 of my boards is tomorrow), but I thought I'd take a quick minute to post this.
 More thoughts later.</span></span></span>
   </p>
 </div>